InstaGenome/.github/README.md

 Activation ID: *****-*****-*****-*****-*****-*
 ```

-Since you can activate your license on the limited number of machines, you
+Since the user can activate a license on a limited number of machines, the
-have to activate your license carefully.
-If you want to move the license
+license should be activated carefully.
+If the user wants to move the license
-to another machine or replace the machine hardware, you have to deactivate
+to another machine or replace the hardware of the marchine, the old license
-the license on the machine so as to decrement the number of activated licenses.
+should be deactivated so as to decrement the number of activated licenses.
-You can deactivated a license as follows:
+A license can be deactivated as follows:
 ```
 $ instagenome license -d
 License deactivated successfully.
 ```

-## How to execute InstaGenome
+== How to execute InstaGenome

 1. Index the reference FASTA file.
 ```